Guide to Siquijor

 The main part of Siquijor that travelers stay in, is the town of San Juan.
 San Juan is basically one long strip of road, with restaurants, cafes, bars, and accommodations spread out all throughout.
 San Juan is generally flanked by Paliton Beach in the north, and Tubod Beach in the south.

 I think of San Juan as kind broken up into two main sections which are delineated by a little curve in the road in the middle (it will be obvious once you get there).
 The northern half, between the curve and Paliton beach, is quieter and more peaceful.
 The southern half, between the curve and Tubod beach is more hectic and busy.
-I much prefer staying in the northern half for more peace and quiet, but still very accessible to restaurants and places to go out to.
+I prefer staying in the northern half of San Juan for more peace and quiet, but with plenty of restaurants and places to go out to nearby.

 Accommodation recommendations

-For a mid-range option, I would recommend Paliton Heights Resort.
-I stayed here when I came back with my boyfriend the second time, and we loved it there.
-It’s run by a family that all create a very welcoming and friendly atmosphere.
-There are 6 separate bungalows on the property, an amazing infinity pool, and a restaurant onsite.
-It was perfect for having a cozy, comfortable, private place to go back to, but with a nice community vibe at the restaurant to meet other travelers and the family that runs the resort, and also with a wonderful infinity pool to enjoy and watch sunset from.
+Mid-range option: Paliton Heights Resort.
+I stayed here when I came back with my boyfriend the second time, and we loved it.
+It’s run by a family that creates a very warm and friendly atmosphere.
+It’s a nice sized property with 6 bungalows, an infinity pool, and a restaurant.
+It’s perfect for a cozy, comfortable, private stay, but with a nice community vibe where you can meet other travelers.
+Plus, the infinity pool to catch sunset from is amazing.

 Where to eat in Siquijor